fedee41/introductoryProgramAltimetric/studyMaterial/studyMaterialGit.md

 -All the commits will be rebased and the same number of commits will be added to the master branch.
 -Git Rebase should be used when the target branch is private branch.

+###Git branching strategies and flows

+In the Git flow workflow, there are five different branch types:
+Main
+The purpose of the main branch in the Git flow workflow is to contain production-ready code that can be released.

+Develop
+The develop branch is created at the start of a project and is maintained throughout the development process, and contains pre-production code with newly developed features that are in the process of being tested.

+Feature
+The feature branch is the most common.It is used when adding new features to your code.
+When working on a new feature, you will start a feature branch off the develop branch, and then merge your changes back into the develop branch when the feature is completed and properly reviewed.

+Release
+The release branch should be used when preparing new production releases.
+Typically, the work being performed on release branches concerns finishing touches and minor bugs specific to releasing new code, with code that should be addressed separately from the main develop branch.

+Hotfix
+The hotfix branch is used to quickly address necessary changes in your main branch.
+The base of the hotfix branch should be your main branch and should be merged back into both the main and develop branches.
+Merging the changes from your hotfix branch back into the develop branch is critical to ensure the fix persists the next time the main branch is released.

 ### Bibliography